 Student Safety – Because of safety concerns, children should not be involved in the cleanup process (https://www.savethechildren.org/content/dam/usa/reports/emergency-prep/GRGS-FLOOD-SAFETY-PDF)

-State by State Information on School Flood Insurance
+State-by-State Information on School Flood Insurance

 Every state provides detailed flood maps to help you understand if your state is in a flood area.
-We collected that information below to help you quickly understand your school's flood risk and need for flood insurance in your school.
+We collected the information below to help you quickly understand your school's flood risk and need for flood insurance in your school.

 Kansas Flood Insurance Needs for Schools